 According to age-old Greek tradition, Easter eggs are dyed red.
 The red color represents the blood of Jesus Christ, whose resurrection is celebrated on the holiday of holidays throughout the Greek world.
 The egg itself represents the sealed tomb of Jesus from which he emerged following his crucifixion.

 Holy Thursday is the day that Greeks dye their eggs and red has been the traditional color.
-In the Western world, and even in Greece, the tradition has started to fade, as bright colors, patterns and stickers are used to decorate Easter eggs.
+In the Western world — and even in Greece — the tradition has started to fade, as bright colors, patterns and stickers are used to decorate Easter eggs.

 The winner, then, uses the same end of the egg to tap the other non-cracked end of the opponent’s egg.
 The “winner” is the one whose egg will crack the eggs of all other players.

 Is The Pappas Post worth $5 a month for all of the content you read?
 On any given month, we publish dozens of articles that educate, inform, entertain, inspire and enrich thousands who read The Pappas Post.
 I’m asking those who frequent the site to chip in and help keep the quality of our content high — and free.
-Visit our Patreon page and start your monthly support today.
-When you become a Patron, you’ll also join an exclusive group of supporters that will have access to additional content and special offers that will be created just for you.
+Click here and start your monthly or annual support today.
+If you choose to pay (a) $5/month or more or (b) $50/year or more then you will be able to browse our site completely ad-free!